eero-lehtinen/oklch-color-picker.nvim/README.md

     virtual_text = "■ ",
     -- Less than user hl by default (:help vim.highlight.priorities) priority = 175,

+    -- Prevent attaching to buffers with these filetypes. ignore_ft = { "blink-cmp-menu" },

     -- Tint the highlight background for 'foreground' and 'virtual' styles when the color is too close to the editor background.
     -- Set `emphasis = false` to disable. emphasis = {